hengziying/Projects/OOP(Java)/EldenRing(Rouge-liked_game)/README.md

 # Way to play
-Execute and run the file Application.java
+Execute and run the file 'Application.java'